cartesi/docs/cartesi-rollups/development/node-configuration.md

     title: Node configuration with Sunodo
 ---

 Sunodo comes pre-configured with some default settings for Cartesi nodes.
-You can manually configure things like epoch duration, block time, environment variables, memory and the content of the information you want your node to preview.
+You can configure epoch duration, block time, environment variables, memory and the content of the information you want your node to preview.

 :::note
 You can create a `.sunodo.env` in the project's root and override any variable controlling the rollups-node.